dasch-swiss/dsp-api/docs/03-apis/api-v2/knora-iris.md

 Other schemas could be added in the future for more specific use cases.

 When requesting an ontology, the client requests a particular schema.
-(This will also be true of most Knora API v2 requests: the client will be able to specify which schema the response should be provided in.)
+(This will also be true of most DSP-API v2 requests: the client will be able to specify which schema the response should be provided in.)

-For example, suppose a Knora API server is running at `knora.example.org` and hosts an ontology whose internal IRI is `http://www.knora.org/ontology/0001/example`.
+For example, suppose a DSP-API server is running at `knora.example.org` and hosts an ontology whose internal IRI is `http://www.knora.org/ontology/0001/example`.
 That ontology can then be requested using either of these IRIs: